• Skip to main content

 Can I use frozen shrimp?

-I am a huge fan of fresh gulf shrimp, and we are lucky they are always available where we live.
-However, that said, frozen are probably one of the best convenience foods available, and it’s hard to tell the difference between frozen and fresh.
-I always have a bag of frozen shrimp in my freezer, and they thaw in minutes.
+However, frozen are probably one of the best convenience foods available, and it’s hard to tell the difference between frozen and fresh.
+I always have some frozen in my freezer for emergency dinners, and they thaw in minutes.

 Can I substitute purchased blackening seasonings for homemade?